Portion Master

 You might think you're done, but what about yeast, sugar, olive oil, salt...?
 You have to apply the same math to each of them, over and over again.

-Clean the current recipe by pressing the Reset Recipe
+Clean the current recipe by pressing the Clear Recipe

 button on the top right.